-Technological advancement has enabled easier access to information.
-Despite the fact that people nowadays choosing virtual space as a tool of communication and sharing information, conventional method is still widely being used, especially in higher education institutions.
+'Information at your fingertips', so the saying goes, which shows how technological advancement has enabled easy access to information.
+Despite the fact that people nowadays choosing virtual space as a tool of delivering information, conventional method is still being used widely, especially in higher education institutions.

 The study reveals four important findings.
 The first one is the study shows that students are really interested and tend to use the internet during their spare time.
 They have the tools to go online and stay connected to the internet.
 90.7% of them have computer or lap top, 42.5% have their own internet broadband and wi-fi hot spots are also available at various locations on campus.
-The second important finding is students do have positive perceptions towards the virtual notice board.
-The third finding is the use of conventional notice boards will only be effective if they are placed at strategic locations.
+The second finding is students do have positive perceptions towards the virtual notice board.
+The third important finding is the use of conventional notice boards will only be effective if they are placed at strategic locations.
 66.3% of the students seldom visit university offices such as Head of Programme's office just to check out the latest announcement or information.
 90.5% of them rather ask their friends for updates and latest announcements.
 And 50.6% of the students admit that they fail to notice new announcements or latest updates on the conventional notice board.
 But if the conventional notice boards are located at a place like students' walking alley to their lecture blocks or near their hostels, the percentage of effectiveness will be higher as 66.6% of them will go and read the notice board from time to time.
 Therefore, the location plays a vital role in order to make sure that the conventional notice board is effective.
 The last finding is majority of the students (53.4%), suggested that university and faculty should change to virtual notice board.
 But at the same time, they are also asking for a better and wider coverage of the wi-fi hot spots.